codacy/docs/docs/repositories-coverage/pull-requests.md

 Analysis logs can help you spot any issues with the coverage analysis, such as missing coverage reports.

-To access the coverage analysis logs, click the **View logs** link in the [pull request status](#status) area.
+To access the coverage analysis logs, click the **View logs** link in the [pull request information](#info) area.
 This opens a modal listing coverage reports received for the common ancestor commit and the head commit of the pull request.

 ![View logs modal](images/pull-requests-coverage-view-logs-modal.png)